Pelm-Technologies/react-pelm-connect/README.md

+# Pelm Connect
-This package provides a react wrapper over Pelm Link, a javascript plugin that allows your users to securely and seamlessly connect their utility accounts to Pelm.
+This package provides a react wrapper over Pelm Connect, a javascript plugin that allows your users to securely and seamlessly connect their utility accounts to Pelm.

-If you need to integrate Pelm Link in a non-react web application, view these docs.
+If you need to integrate Pelm Connect in a non-react web application, view these docs.

 ## Install
 ```
-npm install pelm-link
+npm install pelm-connect
 ```

-## Link Token
+## Connect Token

-The first step is creating a Link Token.
+The first step is creating a Connect Token.
 This is an extra security measure that abstracts away information like your `client_id` and `user_id` from the client.

-You can obtain a Link Token by making the following request.
+You can obtain a Connect Token by making the following request.

 ```
 curl --request POST 'http://api.pelm.com/auth/connect-token' \